-The attorneys/mediators of Haas Tharrington, P.A. offer alternative dispute resolution legal assistance with several approaches to divorce that may be less stressful than traditional divorce proceedings:
+The attorneys/mediators of Haas & Associates, P.A. offer alternative dispute resolution legal assistance with several approaches to divorce that may be less stressful than traditional divorce proceedings:

 - Green Divorce – Green Divorce is an alternative dispute resolution that does not involve litigation or going to trial.
 This approach combines the expertise of several professionals normally involved in the separation/divorce process into one holistic approach.
 Green Divorce gives your family the opportunity to receive the knowledge, support and advice needed to minimize the damage, both emotional and financial, inherent in the separation/divorce process.

 - Do-It-Yourself Divorce Clinic – Haas & Associates, P.A. offers Do-It-Yourself Divorce Clinics featuring 90 minutes of attorney-guided step-by-step instructions on filing and demystifying the divorce process.
 During this alternative dispute resolution, you will be provided with all of the necessary forms and documents included in one easy-to-understand packet.
 Additionally, you will have the option to participate in a free 30-minute consultation with an experienced family law attorney.
 During this time, you can discuss divorce-related issues such as child custody, child support, alimony and property distribution.